sqlmapproject/sqlmap/Usage.md

     GCC gcc-4.3.real (Debian 4.3.2-1.1) 4.3.2
     [...]

+### Custom output directory path

+Option: `--output-dir`

+sqlmap by default stores session and result files inside a subdirectory `output`.
+In case that user wants to use a different location for it he can use this option.

 ### Update sqlmap

 Switch: `--update`

-Using this option you can update the tool to the latest development version directly from the subversion repository.
+Using this option you can update the tool to the latest development version directly from the [Git repository](https://github.com/sqlmapproject/sqlmap.git).
 You obviously need Internet access.

 If, for any reason, this operation fails, run `git pull` from your sqlmap working copy.
 It will perform the exact same operation of switch `--update`.
 If you are running sqlmap on Windows, you can use the [SmartGit](http://www.syntevo.com/smartgit/index.html) client.